Jonathan McMillan is a native son of Denver with roots that spread all over the metro area.

 Because of his experiences with gangs and crime other challenges he faced in his youth and as a young adult he is also a passionate mentor, author, journalist, activist and advocate for many causes including the empowerment of young people of color through personal development and mentoring and reforming the criminal justice system, particularly the juvenile justice system.

 He is the founder and Director of Be Better Than Average, a company that provides success skills & personal development training through mentoring and life coaching services.
-He has developed a curriculum designed to help people of all ages and backgrounds to achieve their ideal selves and live the lives they only dreamed about through goal setting, empowered mindsets and forming deliberate, intentional relationships and associations.
+He has developed a curriculum designed to help people of all ages and backgrounds to achieve their ideal selves and live the lives they only dreamed about through critical thought, goal setting, empowered mindsets and forming deliberate, intentional relationships and associations.

 With over 25 years of community involvement with organizations like Open Door Youth Gang Alternatives, Jonathan has demonstrated a lifetime commitment to the success of young people.

 He has facilitated his “Be Better Than Average Boys” an 8 week after-school mentoring program/ goal setting workshop to several at-risk boys of color in Denver Public Schools, Aurora Public Schools, Cherry Creek School District, the My Brother's Keeper - Denver Initiative, Sims-Fayola Foundation, Project Proud Fatherhood and many other in-school and after-school and community programs.

 He is currently employed by the City and County of Denver’s office of Public Safety as an Outreach Worker for the Gang Reduction of Denver Initiative (GRID) project.
 In this role he works with current and former gang members who need mentoring and support to successfully live positive, productive lives.
 He also assists the faith council which oversees the Safe Haven Project which provides immediate community support in the aftermath of gang related violence.